 First Character Is A Madam.
 The Second Character Is A Sex Slave

-It is a testament to Viola Davis talent that she worked steadily upon graduating from Julliard.
+It is a testament to Viola Davis’s talent that she has worked steadily upon her graduation from Julliard.
 Roles for women are sparse.
-For a woman of color, they are even more non-existent.
+For a woman of color, they are non-existent.
 But Viola never let that get in her way.
 In 1998 she appeared off-Broadway in an adaptation of William Shakespeare’s “Pericles, Prince of Tyre.”
 Viola played three roles, one of which was the part of Bawd.
 She is a madam of a brothel.

 The following year Viola would play the challenging role of Ruby McCollum in the off-Broadway play “Everybody’s Ruby.”
 McCollum was a wealthy African-American in the 1950s convicted of killing a white doctor.
 However, McCollum would state that she was the doctor’s sex slave.
-She was contending that for years, he had forced her to have sex with him – the play details how a justice system that worked against McCollum to get a fair trial.
+That he had forced her to have sex with him – the play details how the justice system worked against McCollum to get a fair trial.

 Some have disputed sexual slavery is sex work because